 Click Save Changes.

 Fill in the API credentials into the X-Cart's PayPal Express Checkout settings form.

 Creating a custom payment page allows you to co-brand the PayPal checkout pages with your logo and colors.

 Click My selling tools.

 Locate Custom payment pages, and click the Update link next to it;

-In the Page Style Name box, give a name to your custom page style.
-(It doesn’t matter what you put here, as long as it isn’t PayPal.).
+In the Page Style Name box, name your custom page style.
+(It doesn't matter what you put here, as long as it isn't PayPal.).